 a) Master’s in public health with a CGPA of not less than 3.00 or its equivalent; and

-b) Possess a Bachelor of Medicine and Surgery or other equivalent medical doctorates from a recognized university; and
+b) Possess a Bachelor of Medicine and Surgery or other equivalent medical doctorates from a recognised university; and

 c) Has relevant work experience of at least one year or for a period as stipulated by the Department from time to time.